dl7oap/gp2icom/README.md

 Update rate in gpredict:
 - For SIMPLEX and FM satellites i use an update rate of 10 seconds in gpredict.
 This is more then enough for FM.
-This script will turn on AFC function for FM  on the downlink of ic9700, this eleminate, too, the doppler effect.
 - For SSB/CW i use an update rate between 250ms and 800ms.
 So cw signals will be ok with 500ms.
 When you using the main dail knob to change the frequency 2000ms feels a little bit long.
 Because you have to wait until gpredict have catch the new downlink frequency and the new matching update frequency is